-This is your one stop guide to all of the top activities scheduled for Easter in San Francisco.
+This is your one-stop guide to all of the top activities scheduled for Easter in San Francisco.
 Here you'll find recommendations for Sunday brunch, an overview of the top events scheduled for the weekend, and some ideas on where to attend a service.

-This year, Easter falls on Sunday, March 27, 2016.
+This year, Easter falls on Sunday, April 16, 2017.

 Many organizations are still finalizing their plans for Easter.
 Please bookmark this page and visit often as new events and activities will be added soon!

 There are two special cruises on Easter Day.
-I'll post updated information for 2016 once these are confirmed.

-Evening Dinner Cruise (2015 Details)
+Easter Dinner Cruise

 Another highlight of the event is the Easter Parade.
-The parade begins at 2 PM and showcases the eclectic community of San Francisco.
+The parade begins at 2pm and showcases the eclectic community of San Francisco.

-Buy Tickets: On Sale at Up to 50% Off on Goldstar
+Tickets: On sale at up to 50% off on Goldstar

 Show FAQ: Beach Blanket FAQ

-Buy Tickets: On Sale Now on Viator
+Buy Tickets: On sale now on Viator

 the SF Bay